kubernetesdayslondon/kubernetes-community-days/content/events/2020-london/register.md

 title: Register
 ---

-The registration opens on March 6th 2020.
+The registration will open shortly.

 **Early bird price:** £119 (Until May 6th)